scandum/twinsort/README.md

 Twin swap
 ---------
-The twin swap is a pre-sorting routine which turns the array into sorted blocks of 2 elements.
+The twin_swap function is a pre-sorting routine which turns the array into sorted blocks of 2 elements.
 The twin swap routine also contains a reverse order run detector, so 6 5 4 3 2 1 is sorted into 1 2 3 4 5 6 rather than 5 6 3 4 1 2.